Your guide to building an Atlassian knowledge base that actually works

 Let’s be honest, most companies are sitting on a mountain of useful information.
 The catch?
 It’s scattered everywhere, buried in Slack DMs, living in random Google Docs, hidden in old support tickets, and locked away in the brains of your most senior teammates.
 When someone needs an answer, they’re usually stuck, which leads to the same questions being asked over and over and teams getting understandably frustrated.

 A central knowledge base is the fix.
 It’s the single source of truth that helps both your internal teams and your customers find what they need, right when they need it.
-This guide will walk you through what an Atlassian knowledge base is, how to get it set up properly, and, most importantly, how to push past its limits to offer the kind of instant, automated support everyone expects these days.
+This guide will walk you through what an Atlassian knowledge base is, how to get it set up properly, and, most importantly, how to build on its strengths to offer the kind of instant, automated support everyone expects these days.

 What is an Atlassian knowledge base?

-First things first, an "Atlassian knowledge base" isn’t a single product you can just go out and buy.
-It’s something you build by combining a couple of Atlassian’s main tools, primarily Confluence.
+First things first, an "Atlassian knowledge base" is a powerful, integrated solution you build by combining Atlassian's industry-leading tools, primarily Confluence.
 Think of it as the central library for all your company’s how-to guides, policies, and internal wikis.

 The role of Confluence and Jira Service Management in your Atlassian knowledge base